juice-shop/multi-juicer/readme.md

 JuicyCTF runs on kubernetes, to install it you'll need [helm](https://helm.sh).

 If you aren't familiar with helm, try out the helm 3 alpha.
 It's easier to install and easier to use.
-It's pretty stable, and it doesn't have a server side component anymore but simply runs on your local machine.
+It's pretty stable, and it doesn't have a server side component anymore.
+It just runs on your local machine.

 ```sh
 git clone git@github.com:J12934/juicy-ctf.git